SniperPickAxe/FVT-fabric-modified/README.md

 When riding a mount that has health your hunger bar will be still visible instead of the vanilla behavior which hides it completely.

+### Container Buttons

+Chests, barrels and shulkerboxes have three buttons that let you deposit all into the container, yoink all from the container or yeet it all out on the ground.

 ## Toggleable Features

 List of all toggleable features.
 Configuration is in in-game options menu called 'FVT...'.
 Keybindings are configured in the usual Controls menu (FVT category) and are by default unset.